maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 2. the approach suggested by [Arjona-Medina, et al. (2019) - A8.4.2](https://arxiv.org/pdf/1806.07857.pdf), who make a list of assumptions on the LSTM cell archticeture and characteristics themselves to facilitate relevance propagation without disounting relevance scores through 'forget factors' of the LSTM cell

-Both approaches use the "signal takes it all" approach to dealing with distribution of relevance in multiplicative connections within the LSTM cell (refer to the paper for [details](https://arxiv.org/pdf/1909.12114.pdf)).
+Both approaches use the "signal takes it all" approach to handle the distribution of relevance scores in multiplicative connections within the LSTM cell (refer to the paper for [details](https://arxiv.org/pdf/1909.12114.pdf)).

 Here is an illustration of how the relevance is backpropagated through each LSTM cell.

 ![](./static/images/readme/lstmlrp-2.jpg)

-After fitting the model we can proceed to compute the relevance for each input feature.
-Note, as the input to the model is of dimensions `(timesteps, input_dim) = (5, 16)`, the resulting relevance scores will have the same dimensions.
+Let us see how we computed relevance and conduct relevance propagation in our custom model:

 ```python
 # Create sample input data to test LRP